OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

 ### We don't know what we're talking about

-Because we have no single reference glossary, the result is millions of statements that are not obviously related.
+Terminology alone can be ambiguous.
+The same term may be used for completely unrelated or vaguely analogous structures.
+An insect femur and an mammalian femur are not evolutionarily or related or structurally similar.
+Biologists often like to use abbreviations to annotate data, but these can be extremely ambiguous.  [*Drosophila* biologists use DA1](https://www.ebi.ac.uk/ols/search?q=DA1&groupField=iri&start=0&ontology=fbbt) to refer to structures in the tracheal system, musculature and nervous system.
+Outside of *Drosophila* biology it is used to refer to a [rare disease](https://www.ebi.ac.uk/ols/ontologies/ordo/terms?iri=http%3A%2F%2Fwww.orpha.net%2FORDO%2FOrphanet_1146), [a neuron type](https://www.ebi.ac.uk/ols/ontologies/wbbt/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FWBbt_0004871) in *C.elegans*.

-Here is the male genitalia of a gasteruptiid wasp, and these 5 different structures here have each been labeled "paramere" by different people, each studying different hymenopteran lineages.
+Some extreme examples of this ambiguity come from terminological drift in fields with a long history.
+For example in the male genitalia of a gasteruptiid wasp, these 5 different structures here have each been labeled "paramere" by different people, each studying different hymenopteran lineages.
 How do we know what "paramere" means when it is referred to?

 ![](../images/discussions/intro-to-ontologies/paramere.png)

+This striking example shows that even precise context is not always sufficient for disambiguation.

 ## Controlled vocabulary (CV)

+Rather than rely on users to generate lists of re-usable keywords, we can instead pre-specify allowable controlled vocabularies for annotation.

 ### Definition